Shard-Codes/Product-Card-Component/README.md

 # About This Project

 The project I made here today is a simple product card design.
-I used Html, and Css to make this project and honestly this was fun to make and i hope you enjoy making as well.
+I used Html, and Css to make this project and honestly this was fun to make and i hope you enjoy making it as well.